WernherVonDown/serverlessTelegramMemeBot/README.md

 And ```INVOKE_URL``` is API endpoint of your lambda's API Gateway, that is deployed earler at step 1.

 **Discription**
-This bot supports two languages english and russion.
+This bot supports two languages english and russian.
 It depends on what language is using current device.
 Default language is english.
 There are three roles: admin, moderator and user.

 Admin can: